-Maybe you started at the very beginning, resolved to read it straight through.
-That makes a lot of sense, but the Bible is a big book, and some of it may not seem to make much sense.
-Many people get bogged down early on, when they encounter long sections of the book of Leviticus describing in meticulous detail the way in which bulls and goat were to be slaughtered and then presented on the altar in Israel's worship.
-What is one supposed to make of all of that?
-It seems so disconnected from life in our world that they give up their reading altogether.
+resolved to read it straight through.
+That book, and some of it may not seem to make early on, when they encounter long sections of detail the way in which bulls and goat were to in Israel's worship.
+What is one supposed to from life in our world that they give up their